jun-xiao-mainlinestem/2026base/doc/ARCHITECTURE.md

     *   **`drive.h` / `drive.cpp`**: This defines a `Drive` class that encapsulates the robot's drivetrain.
 It provides methods for controlling the robot's movement, including turning to a specific heading and driving a specific distance.
 It also includes logic for driver control with arcade and tank modes.
     *   **`PID.h` / `PID.cpp`**: This implements a PID (Proportional-Integral-Derivative) controller, which is a common control loop feedback mechanism used in robotics for precise movements.
     *   **`util.h` / `util.cpp`**: This contains various utility functions, such as for angle conversions and motor checks.
-    *   **`RemoteControl.h` / `RemoteControl.cpp`**: This implements serial communication for voice control.
+    *   **`RemoteControl.h` / `RemoteControl.cpp`**: This implements serial communication for voice control via the SampleRemoteControl class.
 It handles reading commands from the USB serial port, processing voice commands, and executing robot actions.
 It also manages status reporting back to the web interface.

 ## Voice Control Integration

-### RemoteControl Module
+### SampleRemoteControl Module
-The RemoteControl module is a key component that enables voice control of the robot:
+The SampleRemoteControl module is a key component that enables voice control of the robot:

 #### Key Features
 - **Serial Communication**: Reads commands from `/dev/serial1` via file-based I/O